-Data files are composed of data records.
-A data record is the smallest data unit that can individually be addressed in a data file.
-Each data file contains N data records.
+Data files are either of record type or transparent type.

+A record data file contains N data records.
 The record number must be specified when a record (or data within a record) is read from or written to a file.
 A data file can contain up to 255 records.
 The record length can be different for different files but is always fixed within a file.
+Access to record files is done by issuing READ or WRITE RECORD.